How to Choose the Best English Bridle for Your Horse

 Bridles by Discipline

 Many disciplines impose restrictions or limitations on the types of bridles that may be used in competitions or events.
 Hunter classes and derbies hark back to an earlier era of traditional English (and American) fox hunting.
-As a result, options are limited to the same bridles that were in use during older times: traditional snaffle bridles and double bridles.
+As a result, options are limited to the same bridles that were in use in those olden days: traditional snaffle bridles and double bridles.

-At the other extreme are show jumping and the jumping phases of eventing.
+Show jumping and the jumping phases of eventing sit at the other extreme.
 Here, jumping faults and time determine the winner.
 In the jumper ring, you may see any number of different bridles on competitors, as virtually any bridle type is permitted.

 Field hunting allows traditional snaffle bridles or double bridles to be used, although each hunt may establish its own requirements and restrictions.
 Like the hunter and dressage rings, field hunting tends to be tradition-based.